DanHodgson12/Sumerata-Designs/README.md

 ![Contact Us page on smaller screen sizes](/assets/readme-files/contact-sm.jpeg)

+The content of the Contact Us page stays the same - only layout and sizing changes.

 ## 404 Error Page

 ![404 Error Page image](/assets/readme-files/error-404-page.jpeg)

 - This page shows when the user enters an incorrect version of the website's URL.
+    - This helps the user [find their way back to the home page if they lose their way](#user-stories).

 The page consists of: